The Son's Sufficient Authority: Discipleship Through Dependent Faith

 - sonship_and_humble_restraint Jesus teaches the Son’s freedom in relation to the temple tax yet pays it to avoid needless offense.

-Matthew moves from the glory of the transfigured Son, to the Father’s command to listen to Him, to the clarification that Elijah has come and suffered, to a failed exorcism caused by little faith, to Jesus’ authority over the demon, to a second passion prediction, and finally to the Son’s freedom and humble payment of the temple tax.
+Matthew moves from the glory of the transfigured Son, to the Father’s command to listen to him, to the clarification that Elijah has come and suffered, to a failed exorcism caused by little faith, to Jesus’ authority over the demon, to a second passion prediction, and finally to the Son’s freedom and humble payment of the temple tax.

 Matthew 17 argues that Jesus’ glory and suffering must be held together.
-The transfiguration gives a preview of kingdom glory and confirms Peter’s confession, but the Father’s voice commands the disciples to listen to Jesus, especially as He teaches the necessity of the cross.
+The transfiguration gives a preview of kingdom glory and confirms Peter’s confession, but the Father’s voice commands the disciples to listen to Jesus, especially as he teaches the necessity of the cross.
 Moses and Elijah bear witness, but Jesus alone remains as the beloved Son.
 Elijah’s promised coming is fulfilled in John the Baptist, whose rejection anticipates the suffering of the Son of Man.
 The failed exorcism exposes the disciples’ little faith, while Jesus’ authority over the demon demonstrates kingdom power.
 The second passion prediction shows that glory does not cancel suffering.
-The temple tax episode closes by revealing Jesus’ unique Sonship: He is free in relation to the temple, yet He humbly pays to avoid unnecessary offense.
+The temple tax episode closes by revealing Jesus’ unique Sonship: he is free in relation to the temple, yet he humbly pays to avoid unnecessary offense.

 Theological logic